mattyd96/ilume-test/README.md

 ### Dog Routes

 1. I had all id's received through the body of a request rather than parameters, which can be changed depending on what is preferred from the frontend devs.
-2. All the dog routes just return all dogs which was done just to be safe.
+2. Most of the dog routes just return all dogs which was done just to be safe.
 This can be changed to improve efficiency.

 ### Model Design